embodied-co-create/embodied-co-create.github.io/README.md

-# Semantic Reasoning and Goal Understanding in Robotics (SemRob)
+# Embodied Co-Creation: Robotic Tools That Make and Perform Arts
-Repository to host the website for "Semantic Reasoning and Goal Understanding in Robotics (SemRob)"
+Repository to host the website for "Embodied Co-Creation: Robotic Tools That Make and Perform Arts" workshop at RSS 2025